flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteJob
-### Deletes a specified job definition.
-If the job definition is not found, no exception is thrown.
+> Deletes a specified job definition.
+If the job definition is not found, no exception is thrown.<br/>

 #### Input Parameters
 * `Action` - _required_